suppressPackageStartupMessages(library(lubridate))

 - x, a time series object to lag

-- k, number of lags (in units of observations); could be positive or negative (if negative, k is number of forward lags)
+- k, number of lags (in units of observations); could be positive or negative (if negative, k is the number of forward lags)

 na.pad